WOULDN'T BE SEEN DEAD IN IT?

-The British Horse Society always recommends wearing hi-viz clothing when riding out, regardless of whether you ride on or off the road, the time of day, season or weather conditions.
-We would not recommend riding out at night or in poor visibility, in accordance with Rule 51 of the Highway Code.
+The British Horse Society always recommends wearing hi-viz clothing when riding or carriage driving, regardless of whether you ride or drive on or off the road, the time of day, season or weather conditions.
+We would not recommend going out at night or in poor visibility, in accordance with Rule 51 of the Highway Code.

-Wearing hi-viz when riding on the road can give other road users extra time to react which could save the life of both yourself and your horse.
-There is no law that states riders must wear hi-viz, but it is in their best interests to do so.
+Wearing hi-viz when on the road can give other road users extra time to react which could save the life of both yourself and your horse.
+There is no law that states equestrians must wear hi-viz, but it is in their best interests to do so.
 Hi-viz should not just be worn on the road, but off road too.
 Research by the Ministry of Defence has shown that helicopter pilots could potentially see a rider in hi-viz gear up to half a mile sooner, giving them more time to react and take avoiding action where possible.
 It also means that in the unfortunate event that a rider is thrown from their horse and left in open countryside, they may be seen much sooner and hopefully prevent their injuries from becoming more serious.

 Don’t be a dark horse – download our popular poster for your tack room and local shops.

 The price of hi-viz can vary, but there is something available for all budgets.
 It is a matter for you to choose how much clothing or equipment you and your horse wear.
 The BHS recommends as a minimum, a hi-viz jacket or tabard for the rider and leg bands on the horse.
 A hat band or hat cover is a useful addition.
 When choosing what colour to wear, think about the background you will be riding against.
 At certain times of the year, you could blend into the background or hedgerow wearing certain colours.

 We would recommend riders wear LED lights wherever possible, ideally in a pattern that highlights their width (lights on their shoulders and the flanks of their horse, for example) as recommended in our report.